espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Parameter
 ^^^^^^^^^^
 -  **<mode>**:

-   -  0: normal transmission mode.
+   -  0: :term:`Normal Transmission Mode`.
-   -  1: Wi-Fi passthrough mode, or called transparent transmission, which can only be enabled in TCP single connection mode, UDP mode when the remote host and port do not change, or SSL single connection mode.
+   -  1: Wi-Fi :term:`Passthrough Receiving Mode`, or called transparent receiving transmission, which can only be enabled in TCP single connection mode, UDP mode when the remote host and port do not change, or SSL single connection mode.

 Notes
 ^^^^^

 -  The configuration changes will NOT be saved in flash.
--  During the Wi-Fi passthrough transmission, if the connection breaks, ESP devices will keep trying to reconnect until ``+++`` is input to exit the transmission.
--  During a normal transmission, if the connection breaks, ESP devices will give a prompt and will not attempt to reconnect.

 Example
 ^^^^^^^^